marrow/WebCore/docs/source/core/basic/templating.rst

 ``relative``
    As per ``lookup``, but returns a relative path from the current template to the target.
+   This is mostly just useful in Genshi templates, where relative names are required when including other templates.

 ``web.request``
    Access to the WSGI request object and environment.